JulyMaker/AdventOfCode/2024/Answers.md

 Your puzzle answer was 1930.

 Day 05<br>
-Your puzzle answer was .<br>
+Your puzzle answer was 5064.<br>
-Your puzzle answer was .
+Your puzzle answer was 5152.

 Day 06<br>
 Your puzzle answer was .<br>